-To see the intuition for Proposition 2, note that in equilibrium, the firm issues the largest D that still ensures that if the regulator is committed, the firm will be completely immune to financial distress.
-Naturally then, the firm will issue a higher D if p is higher.
-When the state holds a smaller stake in the firm, the firm takes into account a larger fraction of its expected cost of financial distress, so the regulator, who sets p by taking into account the firm's objective function, will set a higher p.
 The reason why D is higher when γ is low is more subtle since now there are two opposing effects.
-On the one hand, other things being equal, p is higher when γ is low (the regulator is more pro-firm), so the firm has an incentive to issue more debt.
-But on the other hand, as noted above, a decrease in γ makes prices less responsive to the firm's cost; consequently, debt, has a weaker effect on the regulated price.
-It turns out that the first effect is always stronger, so a decrease in γ induces the firm to raise D. Finally, since other things being equal, p is higher when the regulator is independent, the firm will also issue a higher D when it faces an independent regulator.
+On the one hand, other things being equal, $p^(D, k, I)$ is higher when γ is low (the regulator is more pro-firm), so the firm has an incentive to raise D. But on the other hand, a decrease in γ makes $p^(D, k, I)$ less responsive to cost and hence D has a weaker effect on $p^(D, k, I)$.
+It turns out that the first effect is always stronger, so a decrease in γ induces the firm to raise D. Finally, since other things being equal, $p^(D, k, I)$ is higher when the regulator is independent, the firm will also issue a higher D when it faces an independent regulator.